Jasdeep Singh Degun

-Jasdeep Singh Degun (born 9 September 1991) is a British Sitar player and composer from Leeds.
+Jasdeep Singh Degun (born 9 September 1991) is a British sitar player and composer from Leeds.
 He is signed to the Real World Records label, on which he released his debut album, Anomaly.
-In May 2022, he became artist-in-residence at Opera North and in 2024 he was made the first Innovate Fellow at the Royal Northern College of Music.
+In May 2022, he became artist-in-residence at Opera North, and in 2024, was made the first Innovate Fellow at the Royal Northern College of Music.
 Degun is the first sitar player to be awarded a Royal Philharmonic Society Best Instrumentalist Award.

-Early life, education and training
+Early life

-Jasdeep Singh Degun's introduction to Indian classical music took place in his primary school where he began his training in vocal music with Shrimati Gunwant Kaur.
-He also was a part of the school choir and learnt piano.
-Degun began to study sitar at the age of fifteen under the guidance of Ustad Dharambir Singh MBE, who was himself a pupil of Ustad Vilayat Khan.
-Growing up, Degun was a member of Tarang and SAMYO (South Asian Music Youth Orchestra), established by Dharambir Singh, which brought together classical musical traditions from across India.
+Jasdeep Singh Degun was introduced to Indian classical music at primary school and began training in vocal music with Shrimati Gunwant Kaur.
+He was in the school choir and learnt piano.
+At 15, Degun started learning to play the sitar under Ustad Dharambir Singh MBE, a pupil of Ustad Vilayat Khan.
+Growing up, Degun was a member of Tarang and the South Asian Music Youth Orchestra, established by Dharambir Singh, which brought together classical musical traditions from across India.

 In 2011, Degun featured in the three-part BBC Two series Goldie's Band: By Royal Appointment which culminated in a performance in Buckingham Palace before Prince Harry.
 As a participant of the programme, Degun was supported by mentors Guy Chambers, Soweto Kinch, Ms Dynamite, Steve Abbott and Cerys Matthews.

-Between 2011 and 2014, Degun completed a BA in music at SOAS University London and in 2016, he went to study as an International Scholar for six months at the ITC Sangeet Research Academy in Kolkata, India.
+In 2014, Degun completed a BA in music at SOAS University London, and in 2016, was an international scholar for six months at the ITC Sangeet Research Academy in Kolkata, India.

 Career

-Jasdeep Singh Degun works as a composer, concert performer and music director.
-He regularly performs solo Indian classical concerts accompanied by a tabla player; with chamber ensembles including the Scottish Ensemble; and with orchestra.
-In 2022, Degun performed at the Royal Commonwealth Service in the presence of His Royal Highness King Charles III at Westminster Abbey, aired live on BBC One.
+Degun works as a composer, concert performer and music director.
+He regularly performs solo Indian classical concerts accompanied by a tabla player, with chamber ensembles – including the Scottish Ensemble – and with orchestras.
+In 2022, Degun performed at the Royal Commonwealth Service in the presence of King Charles III at Westminster Abbey, aired live on BBC One.

 Real World Records

-In 2016, Degun was awarded a Sky Academy Arts Scholarship to work on an album of contemporary and classical music, Anomaly.
-As part of the scholarship, he was mentored by multi-instrumentalist and producer, Nitin Sawhney, who also co-wrote and performed on a track on the album.
-Anomaly features 33 musicians including sitarist Roopa Panesar, South Indian percussionist Pirashanna Thevarajah, esraj violinist Kirpal Panesar, and a 16-piece string ensemble.
+In 2016, Degun was awarded a Sky Academy Arts Scholarship to work on a contemporary and classical album, Anomaly.
+As part of the scholarship, he was mentored by multi-instrumentalist and producer, Nitin Sawhney, who co-wrote and performed a track on the album.
+Anomaly features 33 musicians, including sitarist Roopa Panesar, South Indian percussionist Pirashanna Thevarajah, esraj violinist Kirpal Panesar, and a 16-piece string ensemble.

-In 2021, Degun signed to Real World Records and released his debut album Anomaly in May 2022.
-The album was taken to the concert platform with a nine-piece ensemble in July 2022, launching the tour at London's Kings Place on 14 May 2022.
-The Anomaly album again went on tour with a further series of concerts in 2023.
+Degun signed to Real World Records in 2021 and released Anomaly in May 2022.
+The album was recorded in concert with a nine-piece ensemble in July 2022; the tour started at London's Kings Place on 14 May 2022.
+The album went on tour with a further series of concerts in 2023.